INRIX 2024 Global Traffic Scorecard

 75% / 65%

-The U.S. Federal Highway Administration defines micromobility as “any small, low-speed, human, or electric-powered transportation device, including bicycles, scooters, electric-assist bicycles, electric scooters, and other small, lightweight, wheeled conveyances.”
 Over the last decade these transport modes have gained popularity in cities across the world.
-While these modes often replace car trips and provide first- and last-mile access to transit, they also require cities to manage the curb and roadway differently, oversee their distribution and ensure compliance to deploy.
+While these modes often replace car trips and provide first- and last-mile access, they also require cities to manage the curb and roadway differently, oversee their distribution and ensure compliance to deploy.

-With the acquisition of Ride Report in late 2023, INRIX has bolstered its coverage of micromobility data.
-The latest trends reveal micromobility use across all cities monitored increased 8.3% between 2022 and 2023, and an 8.6% increase in Q1 2024 versus Q1 2023.
+With the acquisition of Ride Report, INRIX bolstered its coverage of shared mobility data.
+The latest trends reveal micromobility use across 10 cities analyzed increased 17% year over year, indicating more people are returning to offices and are utilizing alternate and shared modes.
 A preview of five U.S. cities is below.
 Visit ridereport.org to view, analyze, and compare micromobility across all cities.

 City Ranking List